OriserveAI/orichain/README.md

                 request=request, # Request of endpoint when using Fastapi, checks whether the request has been aborted user_message=user_message,
                 system_prompt=system_prompt,
-                do_json=True # This insures that the response wil be a json )
+                do_json=True # This insures that the response will be a json )
 ```